 Income paid is based on the investor's age, i.e. the mortality factor and interest rates on long term gilts.

 Income is paid annually, half yearly, quarterly or monthly.

 Annuities can be on one life or two.
 If they are on two lives the annuity will normally continue until the death of the second life.

 If the annuitant dies early, some or all, of the capital is lost.
 Capital protected annuities return the balance of the capital on early death.

 Payments from pension annuities are taxed as income.

 Purchased life annuities have a capital and interest element - the capital element is tax free, the interest element is taxable.

-Types of annuity include the following - Immediate; guaranteed; compulsory purchase; open market option; deferred; temporary; level; increasing or escalating.
+Types of annuity include the following - Immediate; guaranteed; compulsory purchase; open market option; deferred; temporary; level; increasing or escalating, short and fixed term.

 The purchase price is paid to the insurance company and the income starts immediately and is paid for the lifetime of the annuitant.